replicatedhq/replicated-field-labs/instruqt/custom-fields/05-admin-console-install/assignment.md

 If you don't have the command anymore, you can always go back to the `Vendor` tab and copy it from `Channels > Stable` (the existing cluster install command).

 Run this command in the `Shell` tab.
+If propmted for an installation path, leave it blank to use the default.
 When asked for the `namespace`, you can just press enter and use the one suggested:

 <p align="center"><img src="../assets/lic-namespace.png" width=600></img></p>